Tonywilson1211/P2_Sudoku/README.md

 1. Upon starting a new game the board automatically generates a new puzzle layout rather than utilising a predetermind arrangement of numbers.
 2. More options for music tracks so users can control what songs are played.
 3. Option for user to switch between light and dark mode.
+4. Instead of using alerts, user is notified of events/messages via modals.
+This would improve UX.
+5. How to play page would be removed and instead a modal would be used on the game page that would appear when user selects 'how to play'.
+This way the game does not have to reset should the user which to check the rules after already having started a game.

 ## Technologies Used